Fadheler/ilboursa-download/README.md

 # ilboursa-download

 ilBoursa allows you to download historical data but it is limited to 3 months date ranges.
-This tool can be used to automate downloading data for longer data ranges.
+This script can be used to automate downloading data for longer data ranges.
 Data is downloaded in chunks until reaching the specified end date (today's date if not specified)

 Requirements: python3, pandas, selenium, chromedriver